Enforced disappearance: Morocco / Western Sahara

 Several Moroccan Army personnel suspected of being implicated in the 1970s coups against King Hassan II were held in secret detention camps such as Tazmamart, where some of them died due to poor conditions or lack of medical treatment.
 The most famous case of forced disappearance in Morocco is that of political dissident Mehdi Ben Barka, who disappeared in obscure circumstances in France in 1965.

 In February 2007, Morocco signed an international convention protecting people against forced disappearance.

 In October 2007, Spanish judge Baltasar Garzón declared the competence of the Spanish jurisdiction in the Spanish-Sahrawi disappearances between 1976 and 1987 in Western Sahara (mostly controlled by Morocco).
 There have been charges brought against some Moroccan military heads, some of them currently in power As of 2010, such as the head of Morocco's armed forces, General Housni Benslimane, charged for the detention and disappearance campaign of Smara in 1976.
-Garzón's successor, Judge Fernando Pablo Ruz, reopened the case in November 2010.
+Garzón's successor, Judge Pablo Ruz, reopened the case in November 2010.